mj6meron/serverNodejs/README.md

-You can run the server and test the APIs first from your browser by entering  localhost/lamp for example and then try sending request bodies any of these POST APIs.
-This will send you back the request body you sent and will log out the request body on the server side.
+You can run the server and test the APIs first from your browser by entering  localhost/lamp for example, and then try sending request containing a body to any of these POST APIs.
+This will send you back the request body you sent, and will also log out the request body on the server side.